Arthur Pic

-Arthur Pierre Louis Pic (born 5 October 1991) is a French retired racing driver.
-He competed in the GP2 Series between 2014 and 2016.
+Arthur Pierre Louis Pic (born 5 October 1991) is a French former racing driver who competed in the GP2 Series from 2014 to 2016.

 Career

 Karting

-Like most top-line drivers, Pic began his racing career in karting, contesting the 2005 French Junior Championship whilst also taking a third-place finish at the Bridgestone Cup and runner-up spot in Spain's Champions Cup at El Vendrell.
-The following season he claimed fourth in the French Championship before turning his attention to single-seater competition.
+Like many racing drivers, Pic began his career in karting, competing in the 2005 French Junior Championship while also finishing third in the Bridgestone Cup and runner-up in Spain's Champions Cup at El Vendrell.
+The following season, he finished fourth in the French Championship before turning his attention to single-seater competition.